bgithub1/SubscriptTables/README.md

     // name the table with a name that's like a java class (you can use any name, but if you are
     //  are going to call these methods from java, you will probably use class names) var javeLikeClassNameAsTableId = 'misc.Trades';

     // columns c1, c2 and c3 will be 'groupBy' columns.
-Therefore, they don't have totalling arrays
+Therefore, they don't have totalling
-    //   as the 4th argument to the constructor tableColumnClass var c1 = new tableColumnClass('myFirstName','My First Name','myFirstName');
+    //   arrays as the 4th argument to the constructor tableColumnClass var c1 = new tableColumnClass('myFirstName','My First Name','myFirstName');
     var c2 = new tableColumnClass('myLastName','My Last Name','myLastName');
     var c3 = new tableColumnClass('shortName','shortName','shortName');
-    //

     // columns c4 and c5 are totalling columns.
-Each call to their constructor (tableColumnClass)
-    //  has a 4th argument.
+    // Each call to their constructor (tableColumnClass) has a 4th argument.
-    // for c4, the 4th argument is a 2 element array of columns that make up the weighted average
+    // For c4, the 4th argument is a 2 element array of columns.
+    //   These columns make up the weighted average price.
-    //   price.
-The second second element will be summed up and used as the demnominator so
+    //   The second second element will be summed up and used as the demnominator so
     //   that the price that will be displayed in myPrice will be the sum of myPrice * myQty / sum(myQty) var c4 = new tableColumnClass('myPrice','My Price','myPrice',['myPrice','myQty']);

     // for c5, the 4th argument is just a 1 element array with the value of myQty. var c5 = new tableColumnClass('myQty','My Qty','myQty',['myQty']);